o2r-project/erc-spec/docs/spec/index.md

 ### Structure

-The structure within the ERC contents directory are intentionally unspecified.
+The structure (file names for data, directories, etc.) within the ERC are intentionally unspecified.
-However, the contents structure MAY follow conventions or be based on templates for organizing research artifacts.
+However, the content's structure MAY follow conventions or be based on templates for organizing research artifacts.

-If a convention is followed then it SHOULD be referenced in the ERC configuration file as a node `convention` within the `structure` section.
+If a convention is followed then it SHOULD be referenced in the ERC configuration file as a node `convention` section.
 The node's value can be any text string which uniquely identifies a convention, but a URI or URL to either a human-readable description or formal specification is RECOMMENDED.

 A non-exhaustive list of potential conventions and guidelines _for R_ is as follows: